swgn/tidy-sveltekit-starter/README.md

 You can choose to run using a Node.js or Bun runtime.

 > [!NOTE]
 > Running with Bun leverages all the advantages of Bun, however many production environments use a Node.js runtime.
-Therefore using Node.js may ensure your app remains Node friendly even when developed using Bun.
+Therefore using/testing with Node.js may ensure your app remains Node friendly even when developed using Bun.

 To use Bun: